Muazzam-Kazmi/mCNN-Glucose/README.md

 | **Total**  | **15749** | **925** |**740** | **185** |

 ## Results
-###Performance of mCNN-Glucose on the three glucose tranport proteins using an independent test set
+Table 2: Performance of mCNN-Glucose on the three glucose tranport proteins using an independent test set
 | Classes  | Sensitivity | Specificity | Accuracy | MCC |
 | ------------- | ------------- |------------- |------------- |------------- |
 | GLUTs  | 99.02%   | 100.00%  | 99.46% | 0.99 |
 | SGLTs  | 97.78%  | 100.00%  | 99.46% | 0.99 |
 | SWEETs  | 100.00%  | 96.60% | 97.30%  | 0.92 |
+## Conclusion
+Our devised method achieved remarkable performance and outperformed the classical Machine Learning algorithms and a traiditional convolutional neural network.
+Our proposed method secured a matthews correlation coeifficient (MCC) of 0.99, 0.99, and 0.92 fro GLUT, SGLT, and SWEET transporters, respectively.